kaol/snaplet-customauth/README.md

 Running this code requires getting Piperka's schema.
 My plan is to work on snaplet-customauth along with the new Piperka backend for now.

+## Update 2016-02-07

+This version includes a new Snap.Snaplet.Hasql implementation, for the new Hasql 0.19 version.
+My idea is to wrap all handlers requiring a DB handle with code that acquires a handle and do everything in one transaction, including authentication.
+This means further divergence from Snap.Snaplet.Auth since there's no longer a backend parameter but it's expected that the backend implementation gets whatever it needs for authentication from the site's own handler.